bsnichols/GAGA/README.md

 __WHAT ARE THE OTHER FILES CALLED__

-Take a look at the demo data in this documentation for how to name and format your data.
+Take a look at the demo data in this repo for how to name and format your data.

 When you open up GAGA.R, there are six variables you will need to manually set before running the pipeline. ```setwd()``` on line 10 requires you to put the path to the directory containing GAGA.R and the data files listed above.

 ```runstats``` needs to be set to ```TRUE``` or ```FALSE``` depending on whether or not you wish to transform your data and ```colno``` is dependent on the type of Linear Mixed Model you wish to run, should you be transformin your data.
 For a further explanation on ```runstats``` and ```colno```, refer to 1.1.

 ```rungem``` runs the GEM analysis and ```rungwas``` runs the GWAS analysis and these need to be set to ```TRUE``` or ```FALSE``` depending on which you wish to run on your data.
 If you are running a GWAS, the ```gwasmodels``` should be adapted for the models you wish to run in GAPIT3[^Wang].

+To run the pipeline, ensure these variables are set and that the correct data files in the directory, and then the pipeline will automatically run when sourced.

 ## 2 Data management